 Edwin Northover was born circa 1886 in Overton, Flintshire the 2nd son of George Gale & Mary Ann Northover.

-Edwin is first seen on the 1891 census living with his family at Toll Gate Place, Overton, Flintshire.
-Head of the household is George Gale Northover , 34, a Coachman, born in West Milton, Dorsetshire.
+Edwin was first recorded on a census in 1891.
+He was living with his family at Toll Gate Place, Overton, Flintshire.
+Head of the household was George Gale Northover , 34, a Coachman who had been born in West Milton, Dorsetshire.
 His wife Mary Ann, 29 had been born in Lynington, Hampshire.
-Their eldest son, Ernest, was 7 years old and deaf and dumb, he had been born in North Curry, Somerset.
+Their eldest son, Ernest, was 7 years old and listed as ‘deaf and dumb’, he had been born in North Curry, Somerset.
 Edwin, 5, and sister Louisa, 3 had both been born in Overton, Flintshire.

-1901 shows the family now living in Penyllan Street, Overton, Flintshire, George G. Northover, 44 was now an Assurance Agent, his wife Mary A., 39, was a Manageress in a Cocoa House (Coffee House) and tells us she was born in Pennington, Hampshire.
-Ernest, 17, was a Boot & Shoemaker’s Apprentice, he is still shown as deaf and dumb.
-Edwin, 15 was a Draper’s Apprentice and a new member of the family was Olive, age 3, born in Overton, Flintshire.
+1901 census records the family living in Penyllan Street, Overton, Flintshire.
+George G. Northover, 44 was then an Assurance Agent.
+His wife Mary A was 39.
+She was a Manageress in a Cocoa House (Coffee House) and the census tells us she had been born in Pennington, Hampshire.
+Ernest, 17, was a Boot & Shoemaker’s Apprentice, and was still recorded as ‘deaf and dumb’.
+Edwin, 15 was a Draper’s Apprentice.
+A new member of the family was Olive, age 3, born in Overton, Flintshire.

-Edwin Married in the June quarter of 1908 to Alice Stockton (EllesmereVol.
+Edwin was married in the June quarter of 1908 to Alice Stockton (EllesmereVol.
 6a, Page 1584) and on the 1911 census they were living at 2, Sunnyside, Chirk, St. Martin, Shropshire (4 rooms).
-Head of the household was Edwin, 25 and his wife Alice, 23, born in Worthenbury, Flintshire and they tell us that they had been married for 2 years and 2 children had been born to the, both still living.
+Head of the household was Edwin, 25 and his wife Alice, 23, (she had been born in Worthenbury, Flintshire).
+They had been married for 2 years and 2 children had been born, both of whom still living.
 They were Kathleen Mary age 2 and Madeline Pearl, 3 months old, both of whom had been born in St. Martins, Shropshire.

-Edwin’s parents and siblings were still in Overton, living in High Street, which had 7 rooms.
-George Gale, 54 tells us that he was a Commission Agent (Prudential Ass.
-Comp.)
-The whole family were industrious as Mary Ann, 49, was now a Housewife & Boot Shop Assistant in Shop (does this mean they had a Shoe shop?).
-Son Ernest, 27and single was a Boot Repairer on his own account, inserted at the side of his details was – “Deaf & Dumb 2 years old.”
-Louisa, 23, Single was a School Teacher (Flintshire County Council) and Olive, 14 was a “School Girl.”
+In 1911, Edwin’s parents and siblings were still in Overton, living in High Street.
+George Gale, 54 was a Commission Agent (Prudential Ass.
+Comp.).
+Mary Ann, 49, was listed as a Housewife and Boot Shop Assistant in Shop.
+Son Ernest was 27 and single.
+Hewas a Boot Repairer on his own account, (inserted at the side of his details was – “Deaf & Dumb 2 years old.”)
+Louisa, 23, was a School Teacher (Flintshire County Council) and Olive, 14 was a “School Girl.”

 Edwin’s mother Mary Ann was to die and was buried at St. Mary’s Churchyard, Overton on the 17th August, 1918 age 57 years.
 Her address was given as Salop Street, Overton.

-Edwin Northover in the UK, Soldiers Died in the Great War, 1914-1919 on Ancestry.co.uk tells us that he was born in Liverpool, Lancashire, but as you read in his story above, all the evidence shows that he was born in Overton, Flintshire, he also enlisted in Liverpool.
+UK, Soldiers who died in Died in the Great War, 1914-1919, accessible on www.
+Ancestry.co.uk tells us that he was born in Liverpool, Lancashire, but as you read in his story above, all the evidence shows that he was born in Overton, Flintshire.
+He enlisted in Liverpool.

-Edwin Northover in the UK, Army Registers of Soldiers’ Effects, 1901-1929 tells us that he died of his wounds and his Legatees were his widow Alice who received £13 9s 8d on the 1st January 1919 and his widow Alice and children received £2 18s 4d on the 3rd April 1919.
+The UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers, includes an entry for Edwin.
+It tells us that he died of his wounds and his Legatees were his widow Alice who received £13 9s 8d on the 1st January 1919 and his widow Alice and children received £2 18s 4d on the 3rd April 1919.
 His widow Alice received his War Gratuity of £14 10s on the 13th December 1919.

-Edwin Northover in the British Army WWI Medal Rolls Index Cards, 1914-1920 tells us that his Theatre of War was France and he “Qualified” on the 28th November 1915, meaning that was when he arrived in France.
+Edwin’s British Army WWI Medal Index Card also on ancestry, tells us that his first Theatre of War was France and he “Qualified” on the 28th November 1915, meaning that was when he arrived in France.

-Edwin was to suffer greatly, he was badly wounded, as his father tells us and then after spending 11 months in hospital had Valvular Heart Disease, which if you read the article mentioned above, means that he was probably worn out, as so many of the soldiers were then he was wounded on the 8th October 1918 and after having his leg amputated must have suffered for 20 days.
+Edwin was to suffer greatly, he was badly wounded, as his father tells us and then after spending 11 months in hospital had Valvular Heart Disease He was then wounded on the 8th October 1918 and after having his leg amputated must have suffered for 20 days before he died..